EddyF/eddyf_videochat/README.md

   KEY `updated` (`updated`)
 ) ENGINE=MyISAM  DEFAULT CHARSET=latin1;

-* edit the database details under bin-debug/reg.php
+5. edit the database details under bin-debug/reg.php (make sure to compile the component once this step is done)
-* Run the application from two different browsers.
+6. Run the application from two different browsers.

 Any problems feel free to contact me.